 The DHH concentration prepares students to work with individuals who are deaf or hard of hearing.
 This concentration provides a degree path for students who may choose to pursue careers in sign language interpreting.
 It also provides an additional foundation in deafness and hearing impairment for students entering the fields of speech-language pathology and audiology.

 This program of study emphasizes the importance of communication in all modalities: signed, spoken and written.
 As such, students will study typical and atypical communication, audition, amplification, aural rehabilitation, signed language systems, and speech-language interpreting.
 With an undergraduate degree in communication sciences and disorders and the DHH concentration, students will be prepared to advance their skill in sign language interpreting, if they so choose.
 The emphasis of this program is on understanding, embracing, and accommodating diversity and valuing the contributions of individuals with sensory differences as vital members of every society.

-The undergraduate major in CSD with the DHH concentration requires a total of 57 credit hours.
+The undergraduate major in CSD with the DHH concentration requires a total of 54 credit hours.
 Students wishing to enroll in this concentration must meet the admission requirements for the undergraduate major.

-Are you interested in gaining more experience in your field of study while pursuing your undergraduate degree?
+Are you interested in gaining more experience in your field of study while pursuing your degree?
 The Cooperative Education and Work-Based Learning program at Wichita State University has many options available for students.

 A maximum of 8 hours (CSD 481) and/or 4 hours (CSD 481N) may be applied towards the bachelor's degree.
 Graduate students may apply 3 hours (CSD 781) towards their degree with departmental approval.